QuentinRa/blog.quentinra.dev/programming-languages/web/_general/random/forms.md

 <div class="row row-cols-md-2"><div>

-Forms are used when requesting data from the user to preform an action.
-Common forms often found in websites are:
+Forms are used when requesting data from the user to perform an action.
+Common forms often found on websites are:

 * 🔓 a login form
 * 🧑 a sign-in form